ga-curriculum/data-governance-security-in-ai/privacy-considerations-in-ai/README.md

   <span class="subhead">Privacy Considerations in AI</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to explain privacy considerations in AI, including regulatory compliance, anonymization, consent management, privacy-by-design, data protection, and real-world breaches, highlighting best practices and challenges.

+---
 #### **A. Understanding Privacy Laws and Regulations (e.g., GDPR, CCPA)**
 Privacy laws establish guidelines for how organizations handle personal data.
 They emphasize:
 - **User Consent:** Organizations must obtain explicit permission to collect and use data.